-Final Fantasy XIV: A Realm Reborn is the second MMORPG to be released as a part of Square Enix's Final Fantasy series, following in the footsteps of Final Fantasy XI.
-It is a fully redesigned relaunch of the original version of Final Fantasy XIV, which was released in 2010.
-A Realm Reborn was released on August 27, 2013 on PlayStation 3 and PC.
-A PlayStation 4 version will be released on April 14, 2014 worldwide.
+Final Fantasy XIV is the second MMORPG to be released as a part of Square Enix's Final Fantasy series, following in the footsteps of Final Fantasy XI.
+The game in its current iteration is a fully redesigned relaunch of the original version, which was released in 2010.
+The relaunch, subtitled "A Realm Reborn" was released on August 27, 2013 on PlayStation 3 and PC.
+Following the release, versions for PlayStation 4, OS X, and PlayStation 5 would be introduced.

-Original Release and Reaction
+Original Release (Version 1.0)

-A New Producer/Director and A Realm Reborn
+A New Leader and A Realm Reborn

 - New player estates, including linkshell/guild housing.

-- New main scenario.
+- A completely reworked main scenario.

 - Player vs. Player content.